Professor Maggie MortEmeritus

 - Understanding Expertise in Anaesthesia (NHS R&D Fund)

-I am currently supervising three doctoral students in Sociology and one in Lancaster Medical School.
-The doctoral studies relate to biosensors, co-production of care services, telecare, patient safety and Bovine TB policy.
+The doctoral studies I am supervising relate to biosensors, co-production of care services, telecare, patient safety and Bovine TB policy.

 From victims to actors: the role of children and young people in flood recovery and resilience